sreejith-ps/online-todo-list/README.md

 - each tasks displays the date of last update and description
 - basic error handling
 - unit test partially implemented (not all the cases)
+- validation to avoid saving duplicate record on click of refresh after save

 #Functionalities Pending